Among the most annoying platitudes is “Always trust your gut”. This is mostly bad advice and I will explain why.

 - Some of our instincts are better trained than others.
 If you are a trained artist your eye has been coached through hours of practice to see things most people do not.
 Your instincts for composition, form, balance and style may be finely tuned, better than many of your other instincts.
 To trust your well trained instincts is one thing, to trust your untrained ones is another.
 The advice ‘trust your gut’ assumes all of your instincts are well trained, when the opposite is true.

-- Good judgement comes from mistakes which comes from bad judgement.
+- Good judgement comes from mistakes which comes from bad judgement (paraphrasing Will Rogers).
 To develop your instincts requires practice, which means making mistakes so you can learn from them.
 You need to experiment with trusting your judgement, but also not trusting your judgement, to get the experience needed for good judgement to grow.
 You need metainstincts – instincts about how to interpret your own instincts.

 - Data trumps memory.
 We have poor retroactive memories.
 When we pick X, and we’re wrong, we’ll say “Damn!
 I knew I should have picked Y”.
 Really?
 Are you sure?
 If you didn’t write it down and capture your thinking before you made the decision, you are going to be biased in how you think about your thinking afterwards.
 For tough decisions we often change our minds many times, which makes retroactive doubt useless.
 Sure, at some point you were leaning towards Y, but that doesn’t teach you anything since tough decisions require exploring multiple options.
 Simply because the outcome wasn’t what you wanted doesn’t mean you made ‘a mistake’.

-- [Updated] – Our guts are easy to manipulate.
+- [Updated] – Our instincts are easy to manipulate.
 Advertisers, marketers and salesman play on specific instincts and try to convince us to use them to override our own good judgement.

 Sometimes you should trust your instincts, but even when you do, that trust should be earned, and trusted differently based on your experience with the situation you are in.